NamohS/arrays2d/README.md

-        enter rows and columns for array1: 2 enter rows and columns for array2: 2 enter element  for array 1: 1
+        enter rows and columns for array1: 2 enter rows and columns for array2: 2 enter element  for array 1: 1   1
-        1
+        enter element for array 2 : 2   2

 OUTPUT: